Causes of World War I: Franco-Russian Alliance changes to Balkan inception scenario, 1911–1913

 The original Franco-Russian alliance was formed to protect both France and Russia from a German attack.
 In the event of such an attack, both states would mobilize in tandem, placing Germany under the threat of a two-front war.
 However, there were limits placed on the alliance so that it was essentially defensive in character.

 Throughout the 1890s and the 1900s, the French and the Russians made clear the limits of the alliance did not extend to provocations caused by each other's adventurous foreign policy.
 For example, Russia warned France that the alliance would not operate if the French provoked the Germans in North Africa.
 Equally, the French insisted that the Russians should not use the alliance to provoke Austria-Hungary or Germany in the Balkans and that France did not recognize in the Balkans a vital strategic interest for France or Russia.

 That changed in the last 18 to 24 months before the outbreak of the war.
 At the end of 1911, particularly during the Balkan Wars in 1912–1913, the French view changed to accept the importance of the Balkans to Russia.
 Moreover, France clearly stated that if, as a result of a conflict in the Balkans, war broke out between Austria-Hungary and Serbia, France would stand by Russia.
 Thus, the alliance changed in character and Serbia now became a security salient for Russia and France.
-A war of Balkan inception, regardless of who started such a war, would cause the alliance would respond by viewing the conflict as a casus foederis, a trigger for the alliance.
+A war of Balkan inception, regardless of who started such a war, would cause the alliance to respond by viewing the conflict as a casus foederis, a trigger for the alliance.
 Christopher Clark described that change as "a very important development in the pre-war system which made the events of 1914 possible."

 Otte also agrees that France became significantly less keen on restraining Russia after the Austro-Serbian crisis of 1912, and sought to embolden Russia against Austria.
 The Russian ambassador conveyed Poincare's message as saying that "if Russia wages war, France also wages war."